mitchelljustin/pragmatic-lightning/index.md

 ![Zap Syncing](./images/zap-syncing.png)

-While it's syncing, let's get some free testnet Bitcoins.
+While it's syncing, get some free testnet Bitcoins.
 (Don't get your hopes up; testnet Bitcoins are not worth any money :)

 The best way to get testnet Bitcoins is through a "faucet": a service that gives out free coins.
 There's a few of them online, but my favourite is [Yet Another Bitcoin Testnet Faucet](https://testnet-faucet.mempool.co/).